jmrog/react-tooltipper/README.md

 response to certain events).
 The main purpose of the mixin is to facilitate the management of discrete, good-looking, easy-to-use tooltips and beacons in a React application, where those tooltips/beacons may or may not be necessarily connected, and may or may not be triggered in response to disconnected events.
-If the tooltips and beacons *will* be necessarily connected (i.e., triggered one after another), then [react-joyride](https://github.com/gilbarbara/react-joyride) will probably better serve your needs.
+A side-benefit is fewer state changes than might be involved in a joyride.
+On the other hand, if your tooltips and beacons *will* be necessarily connected (i.e., triggered one after another), then [react-joyride](https://github.com/gilbarbara/react-joyride) will probably better serve your needs.